-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Synthesis, characterisation and luminescent properties of lanthanide-organic polymers with picolinic and glutaric acids|
+|Title:||Synthesis, characterisation and luminescent properties of lanthanide-organic polymers with picolinic and glutaric acids|

-|authors:||Girginova, Penka I.|
+|Author:||Girginova, Penka I.|

 Paz, Filipe A. Almeida